columbia/pickleball/evaluation/ablation/README.md

 We measure the effectiveness of policy generation and lazy loading features in isolation.

+## Ablation Experiment 0:

+What is the effectiveness of lazy loading with empty policies?

+Set up as with Ablation Experiment 2, but use empty policy (`empty.json`).

 ## Ablation Experiment 1:

 What is the effectiveness of policy generation without lazy loading?